-Animation allows you to monitor the power flow in the ladder diagram that has been compiled and downloaded to the control and in one or multiple UDFB and/or TASK LDOs that are displayed.
+Animation allows you to monitor the power flow in the LD networks of a ladder diagram that has been compiled and downloaded to the control and in one or multiple UDFB and/ or TASK LDOs that are displayed.
+Variables used in ST networks must be animated in the View List.